 - While attendance at school is the preferred standard for learning, a model of blended learning and school attendance in person on a rotational basis at a minimum of every second day may be adopted.
 When not in school, students will continue to learn remotely.
-(See Appendix B: Learning at a Distance) - Teachers will be assigned students reflecting a regular class size. - Teachers will be responsible for their entire class, whether they are physically present or engaged in blended learning activities (at home, co-op, volunteering, etc.). - Teachers will need to ensure that students have materials and resources at home to support their learning or that they receive direct online instruction. - Depending on availability, students may be encouraged to take online courses, or participate in experiential learning opportunities such as co-op and career exploration to satisfy learning outcomes.
+(See Appendix B: Learning at a Distance) - The Education Act continues to apply and, as a result, it is still prohibited to hire students during school hours. - Teachers will be assigned students reflecting a regular class size. - Teachers will be responsible for their entire class, whether they are physically present or engaged in blended learning activities (at home, co-op, volunteering, etc.). - Teachers will need to ensure that students have materials and resources at home to support their learning or that they receive direct online instruction. - Depending on availability, students may be encouraged to take online courses, or participate in experiential learning opportunities such as co-op and career exploration to satisfy learning outcomes.
 Flexible course options must be available to students. - Technology will be used to support learning. - Schools are encouraged to look at their daily and weekly schedules to see if these could be modified to limit the interaction between students and to respect health and safety directives.